 Speaking and listening are essential literacy skills.
 Educators in all content areas are responsible to support students in learning how to participate in the discourse of the disciplines they teach.
 Effective educators support their students in learning speaking and listening skills by providing opportunities for student-led instruction, collaborative discussion, and active listening.

-To earn this badge you will submit two different pieces/types of evidence from the list below to demonstrate your proficiency in speaking and listening instruction.
+To earn this microcredential you will submit two different pieces/types of evidence from the list below to demonstrate your proficiency in speaking and listening instruction.
 You will also complete a short written or video reflective analysis.

 You will be charged $25 by the badge provider.
 You'll be charged at the point you submit your badge for final review.